Nakilon/rpdfs/README.md

 # How it works

-Having `gem wkhtmltopdf-binary` under the hood it should give you the easy-to-use DSL.
+Having `gem wkhtmltopdf-binary` under the hood it is supposed to give you the easy-to-use DSL.

 # How to use